Rule 14-411. Board accreditation of non-approved sponsor courses.

 (c) Course or activity leaders or lecturers must have the necessary practical or academic skills to conduct the course effectively.

-(d) Prior to or during the course or activity, each attendee must be provided with written course materials of a quality and quantity which indicate that adequate time has been devoted to preparation and further reflect that they will be of value to lawyers in their practice of the law.
+(d) Prior to or during the course or activity, each attendee must be provided with written or electronic course materials of a quality and quantity which indicate that adequate time has been devoted to preparation and which are of value to lawyers in their practice of the law.
 One-hour courses or activities meet this requirement by providing an outline of the course or activity's content.

 (e) The course or activity must be presented in an appropriate setting.